GBKS/bitcoin-design/bitcoin-wallet-ui-kit.md

 - Point out alternative approaches
 - Let me know if you made use of the kit

 If you want to propose specific design changes, just duplicate the file, make your changes, and let me know.
 I will then review and merge the changes into the main file.
-If you know of a better process, let me know.
+If you have access to the Figma Community features, you can also publish your file as a Remix ([learn more](https://help.figma.com/hc/en-us/articles/360038510693-Guide-to-Figma-Community#Community_files)).

 ## License